Tugcga/Softimage-ospRay/README.md

 ## What is it

 This is very basic integration of the [ospRay](https://github.com/ospray/OSPRay) render engine into Softimage.
-The main goal of the project not only create integration of some third-party renderer into Softimage, but also to develop some universal template, which can be used for integrations of any other external renderer.
+Compiled addon can be downloaded [here](https://ssoftadd.github.io/ospRayPage.html).
+The main goal of the project not only to create integration of some third-party renderer into Softimage, but also to develop a universal template, which can be used for integrations of any other external renderer.

 ## What features are supported from Softimage